Go To Great Panes, Kathryn Maloney ©2011

 First-Class Mail International:

-and saw that for packages up to 1 oz, the rate was the same anywhere in the world (this is new as of April 2011).
+and saw that for packages up to 2 oz, the rate was the same anywhere in the world.

-For packages over 1 oz, zones 1 & 2 are significantly less expensive than other zones–that’s Canada and Mexico, our North American neighbors.
+For packages over 2 oz, zones 1 & 2 are significantly less expensive than other zones–that’s Canada and Mexico respectively, our North American neighbors.
 We give them each their own rate in our listings.

-Everywhere Else: For packages over 1 oz shipping out of N. America, there are only two price groups for First Class.
-All other countries fall in zones 3 to 5, and zones 6 to 9 but the rates for those two groups are pretty similar, with less than $1.00 difference between the two groups all the way up to 4 lbs.
+Everywhere Else: For packages over 2 oz shipping out of N. America, there are only two price groups for First Class.
+All other countries fall in zones 3 to 5, and zones 6 to 9 but the rates for those two groups are pretty similar, with less than $1.00 difference between the two groups for all weights up to 4 lbs.

 Since there are so many countries with rates that are nearly the same for zones 3-5 and 6-9, I just lump them together as Everywhere Else and charge based on zone 3-5 rates (the higher of the two groups).
 That way we’re never shorting ourselves on shipping charges, and the over-charge is never more than $1.00.